Murder in English law: Complete defences

-The first words Coke's definition refer to the M'Naghten Rules on the insanity defence and infancy.
+The first words of Coke's definition refer to the defences of insanity (defined in the M'Naghten Rules) and infancy.
 If any of the general defences such as self-defence apply, an accused will be acquitted of murder.
 The defence in the 1860 Eastbourne manslaughter case was that the schoolteacher Thomas Hockey was acting under parental authority in using corporal punishment (he was charged with murder but found guilty of manslaughter).

 Another defence in medical cases is that of double effect.
 As was established by Judge Devlin in the 1957 trial of Dr John Bodkin Adams, causing death through the administration of lethal drugs to a patient, if the intention is solely to alleviate pain, is not considered murder.

 The defences of duress and necessity are not available to a person charged with murder.
 The statutory defence of marital coercion, before it was abolished, was not available to a wife charged with murder.